 Miguélez: Latest-generation technology for the supply of electric cables

 Miguélez, a worldwide leader in the manufacture of low- and medium-voltage electric cables, has equipped its new logistics center in north-western Spain with the latest technological advances.
 Its objective is to improve control, centralize operations and broaden its horizons.
-Through itspartnership with Interlake Mecalux, the company has installed two automated storage systems and pallet racking to accommodate the 34,500 tons of cable it produces every year.
+Through itspartnership with Interlake Mecalux, the company has installed two automated storage systems and pallet racking to accommodate the more than 38,500 tons of cable it produces every year.
 Easy WMS, the warehouse management system by Mecalux, is charged with the simultaneous and combined management of all processes carried out at Miguélez’s installation: receipt, cutting, storage, order prep, packaging, and distribution to its international markets.

 Automated warehouse for pallets Storage capacity: 6,504 pallets Pallet size: 32" x 47" Max. pallet weight: 1.32 t Racking height: 74.1' Racking length: 222.4' Automated warehouse for boxes Storage capacity: 3,876 boxes Box size: 24" x 32" Max. box weight: 220 lb Racking height: 27.2 Racking length: 161' Pallet racks Storage capacity: 1,224 pallets Pallet size: 32" / 47" x 47" Max. pallet weight: 1.65 t Racking height: 24.6' Max. racking length: 194'